 Learn from an Expert

-Secret Compass is working with anthropologist Camille Oloa Biloa, who spent 15 months living with this community as part of her PhD research.
+In putting together this itinerary, Secret Compass worked with anthropologist Camille Oloa Biloa, who spent 15 months living with this community as part of her PhD research.
 Considered her second family, she has developed deep, enduring relationships with these people.
-Camille’s unique access and understanding of the community will guide us throughout the trip and ensure that we behave and act appropriately whilst we’re hosted by the villages.
+Camille’s unique access, knowledge and understanding of the community will guide us to ensure that we behave and act appropriately whilst we’re hosted by the villages.
+If possible, Camille will also join us for the expedition, although this cannot be guaranteed and will be confirmed closer to departure.

 Secret Compass runs expeditions with framework itineraries, rather than guided tours with set daily plans.
 Read more about Our Approach here.
 The following is the outline plan for this classic expedition – the ‘substance’ rather than the specifics.
 A fuller itinerary is provided in the Expedition Handbook which is available on request or upon application to join the team.

 From Brazzaville we fly north, over the savannah plains and then into tropical forest to Ouesso.
 From there drive to Pokola, a small town built up around the forestry industry in the far north of the country.
 Here we stock up on supplies before driving the final 250km north on dirt roads to the river.

-On arriving at the river, we will inflate our packrafts – robust one man inflatable rafts – before paddling downstream through the forest for two days.
+On arriving at the river, we will inflate our packrafts – robust one man inflatable rafts – before paddling downstream through the forest for two days, wildcamping in hammocks en-route.
 On arrival at the village, we will see what is happening – quite literally.
 We may continue our journey, walking into the forest for a few hours more to one of the other pygmy villages, it depends on where they main community is at that time.
 From here on in, we are on pygmy time.